Father Russell Motsay

 Because the criminal statute of limitations had expired, Motsay was never charged for any of his crimes.
 He was permanently removed from ministry (based upon his admission) in September 2015.
 According to the Diocese of Scranton, he has been “sentenced to a life of prayer and penance.”

-Motsay is believed to be residing in the Carbondale, Pennsylvania, area.
-He is now 72 years old and remains a priest, albeit without faculties.
+Motsay is believed to be residing in the Carbondale, Pennsylvania, area, and remains a priest, albeit without faculties.